 DECORATIVE ART PANELS

 Three new metal panels now grace the new Arboreta Gardens.
-The panel show here was fabricated by Bryan Seran based upon an original painting, Glow, by local artist, Annette LeMaire.
+The panel shown at left was fabricated by Bryan Seran based upon an original painting, Glow, by local artist, Annette LeMaire.
 The painting is owned by John and Theresa Anderson who commissioned the metal panel, based upon the painting, as a donation to the Durango Botanic Gardens.
 Two other panels currently in the gardens were purchased and donated by Clark and Melanie Palmer and Bill and Annette LeMaire.
 Below, Seran installs the LeMaire panel.